Testimony of the Day

 I get a lot of questions on eggs and how many are safe per day.
 Or what oil can I use in place of butter and coconut oil because they are too high in saturated fat?
 Well, I write a lot about the Cholesterol Myths in my book Secrets to a Healthy Metabolism.
 Here is a small snippet from my book:

 The powerful food advertisers have been very effective claiming that butter is hazardous, when in fact it is a valued part of many established diets and includes important nutrients.
 Here is a list of some:

-Fat-Soluble Vitamins: These include vitamin A, D, K and E along with their naturally occurring cofactors needed to gain the greatest effect.
-Butter is our best source of these important nutrients.
+Fat-Soluble Vitamins: These include vitamins A, D, K, and E along with their naturally occurring cofactors needed to gain the greatest effect.
+Butter is the best source of these important nutrients.
 Go figure, butter has the best source of vitamin A, most readily absorbed and utilized, than from any other source.
 Fortunately, these fat-soluble vitamins are quite stable and survive the pasteurization process.

 Lecithin: Lecithin is a large element of butter that helps in the absorption and digestion of cholesterol.
 This nutrient is also abundant in organic egg yolks.